You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 For the organisation that has worked hardest to improve the safety and environmental impact of vehicles used on behalf of their business.

-Judges will also be awarding organisations that have campaigned for change and engaged people in their communities to speak out for change with them.
-This organisation will have road safety at the heart of its corporate social responsibility ethos.
+Judges will also reward organisations that have campaigned for change and engaged people in their communities to speak out for change with them.

 Judges are looking for detailed information about the policies and procedures the nominated person has implemented, as well as details of how they personally have helped to instil a road safety culture within the organisation and achieve these results.

-The Road Risk Manager of the Year Award is sponsored by QBE.
+Click here to enter the Road Risk Manager of the Year Award.

 For the organisation or individual that has gone above and beyond the call of duty in its commitment to road safety, not just within the company but also the wider community.
 Individuals cannot enter this Award themselves, but can nominate another individual within their organisation, or an individual in the wider industry, using the entry form.